-Book Piece 1962 Balenciaga Haute Couture Silk Sculpted Gown
+1962 Cristóbal Balenciaga Haute Couture Off Shoulder Yellow Silk Dress

-Unlined with a full interior built in corset and a half skirt that helps to create some volume at the back.
+Unlined with a full built in interior corset and a half skirt that helps to create some volume at the back.
 It is completely made by hand as the parameters of Haute Couture dictates.
-It closes with a back handset, fine painted metal zipper and the interior corset closes at the side with a series of lingerie hooks.
-Handset snaps are set to close the lower skirt over the zipper and to secure the long dropped bow into place.
-Haute Couture label and numbered tag underneath.
-There are some faint marks in the fabric around the waistline and some slight fold lines in the fabric here and there from improper, long term storage.
-Some rust marks in the interior corset and some torn seams and marks on the interior top bodice and just at the very edge of the seam on the exterior - all are photoed and everything is minor considering the rarity of this piece.
+It closes with a handset back fine painted metal zipper and the interior corset closes with a series of lingerie hooks.
+Handset snaps close the lower skirt over the zipper and secure the bow into place.
+The Haute Couture label and numbered tag underneath are present.
+There are some faint marks in the fabric around the waistline and some slight fold lines in the fabric here and there from storage.
+Some rust marks are seen on the interior corset and some torn seams and marks on the interior top bodice and just at the very edge of the seam on the exterior.
+I have photoed all of the areas.
+Please review the photos after the label and tape number shot and before the reference photo.
+None compromise the integrity if the piece.
 It appears the inner hem was redone at a later date as the thread does not match anything else and looks like it was not done by hand.
-It was photoed on a size 2 dressmakers form and just fit so best for a zero - 2, or as a collectors pieces
+It was photoed on a size 2 dressmakers form and just fit so best for a size 0-2.

 Bust: 15" flat across from side seam to side seam